rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 to your heart's content without worrying about stability, scaling issues, or anything else.

-The next time you write a web service, give [Heroku][] a try; I promise you won't be disappointed.
+The next time you write a web service, give [Heroku][Heroku] a try; I promise you won't be disappointed.

 **UPDATE**: In response to this (and many other related articles I've written) I